bruneaug/DShield-SIEM/README.md

 # Configure and install DShield ELK

 $ git clone https://github.com/bruneaug/DShield-SIEM.git<br>
+$ chmod +x scripts/*.sh<br>
 $ cd ~/DShield-SIEM<br>

+The script ~/scripts/startelk.sh should be edited if you modified the elastic password to reflect your user account password.
+Default is currently _student_.<br>
 **Note**: Before installation, you can edit the .env file to make any derided changes.<br>
     - Current _default password_ for elastic is **student**<br>
 Memory Limits in **.env** are the most memory that docker will allocate for each of the ELK containers.<br>